HEY HEY, WHAT’S THAT SOUND, EVERYTIME IT GOES AROUND?

 KEEP ON TRIKIN’

 Posted on November 7, 2014, in maintenance/repair, riding, tadpole trikes and tagged noises coming from tadpole trike, tadpole trike noises, tadpole trike unusual sounds, unusual sounds from tadpole trike.
 Bookmark the permalink.
-Comments Off on HEY HEY, WHAT’S THAT SOUND, EVERYTIME IT GOES AROUND?.
+Leave a comment.